rexresearch.com

 able to attach to a surface on their own but are often able to

-It is during this colonization that the cells are able to
+colonists.
+It is during this colonization that the cells are

-communicate via quorum sensing, for example, using such compounds
+able to communicate via quorum sensing, for example, using such

-as N-acyl homoserine lactone (AHL).
-Once colonization initiates,
+compounds as N-acyl homoserine lactone (AHL).
+Once colonization

-the biofilm grows through a combination of cell division and
+initiates, the biofilm grows through a combination of cell

-recruitment.
-The final stage of biofilm formation is known as
+division and recruitment.
+The final stage of biofilm formation

-"development" are used interchangeably.
-In this final stage, the
+and "development" are used interchangeably.
+In this final stage,

-biofilm is established and may only change in shape and size.
-The
+the biofilm is established and may only change in shape and

-development of a biofilm may allow for an aggregate cell colony
+size.
+The development of a biofilm may allow for an aggregate

 Dispersal of cells from the biofilm colony is an essential stage